Short reachability networks: Exact bound for 2-reachability

 We now prove that the sum of the red degrees (counted at the end of the process) is at least $n-2$, which shows that the number of edges in $G$ (and transpositions in our sequence) is at least $n-1+\ceil{(n-2)/2}=\ceil{3n/2} - 2$, as desired.
 We first need some more definitions.
 The \emph{subtree} $T_v$ rooted at $v$ is the set of vertices $u$ (including $v$) such that the unique path from $u$ to $\{1,2\}$ in the black tree passes through $v$.
 Any vertex in the subtree rooted at $v$ is said to be \emph{above} $v$.
 The \emph{deficit} of a vertex $v$ is defined as

 where $d_R(u)$ denotes the number of red edges incident to $u$.
 Note that the red edges may join vertices of $T_v$ to vertices outside $T_v$, so may not sit inside the tree.
-In order to bound the sum of the red degrees, we will inductively bound the deficit of vertices.
+In order to bound the sum of the red degrees, we will inductively bound the deficit of the vertices.

-Each vertex $v\not\in \{1,2\}$ has a unique vertex adjacent to $v$ on the unique path in the black tree from $\{1,2\}$ to $v$.
+For each vertex $v\not\in \{1,2\}$ there is a unique vertex adjacent to $v$ on the unique path in the black tree from $\{1,2\}$ to $v$.
 We call this the \emph{parent} of $v$ and we denote it by $p(v)$ (which could equal $1$ or $2$).
 The \emph{children} $\mathcal{C}(v)$ of a vertex $v$ are the vertices $u$ for which $p(u) = v$.
 We may rewrite the formula for the deficit of $v$ in the following inductive manner.

 Note that the first edge that can carry a counter to $v \not\in \{1,2\}$ is the black edge to its parent; if $v$ is not incident to a red edge, then this is the only way to get a counter to $v$.

 We show the following claim inductively, which we will extend to $v \in \{1,2\}$ to finish the proof.